goldnarms/IconWiki/Development-Environment-Setup.md

 Description of how to set up development environment

+## IDE's
+It is highly recommended to use [JetBrains' WebStorm IDE](http://www.jetbrains.com/webstorm/) for development on the Client App, Node.js server, and REST API.
+It has great support for Node.js and general Javascript development, and the interface should be familiar to anyone who has used other JetBrains products before.

+## Node.js server/REST API
+### Setting up WebStorm
+To set up the solution in WebStorm is quite straightforward.
+Simply open the root directory.
+To make a run configuration just press Run -> Edit Configurations, then point the Node App JS file to **_~/scripts/server.js_**.

 ## Client App
-It is highly recommended to use [JetBrains' WebStorm IDE](http://www.jetbrains.com/webstorm/) for development on the client side.
-It has great support for Node.js and general Javascript development, and the interface should be familiar to anyone who has used other JetBrains products before.

 ### Tests
 The tests themselves are located under the **_~/test_** folder.
 However, to run them you should visit the **_~/scripts_** folder where there are two scripts, **_test.*_** and **_e2e-test.*_** (.bat and .sh versions exist), which kick off their respective test suites.
 These test scripts kick off the Testacular test runner using the respective configuration files found in the **_~/config_** folder.